illinois-cs241/illinois-cs241.github.io/_docs/mini_valgrind.md

 You'll want to test your `mini_valgrind` throughly.

-We've provided you with an `test.c` file that you can put test cases in.
+We've provided you with a `test.c` file that you can put test cases in.
 Running `make` will generate a `./test` executable alongside `mini_valgrind`.
 You can use it like the regular Valgrind:

     ./mini_valgrind ./test